 .env file as well.

-Now that we have our command in place, let’s look at our schedule.
+Now that we have our command in place, we will take a look at the schedule.
 Because we are wrapping the package, the command is as straightforward as using the underlying package directly.

 Console/Kernel.php and setup our schedule.